The 2017 Library Series

 DEAD MAN’S CELL PHONE by Sarah Ruhl

-M&M is once again presenting a production by the excellent Red Monkey Theater Group.
+M&M again presented a production by the excellent Red Monkey Theater Group.
 An incessantly ringing cell phone in a quiet café.
 A stranger at the next table who has had enough.
 And a dead man—with a lot of loose ends.
 So begins Dead Man’s Cell Phone, a wildly imaginative comedy by MacArthur “Genius” Grant recipient and Pulitzer Prize finalist Sarah Ruhl, author of The Clean House and Eurydice.
 A work about how we memorialize the dead—and how that remembering changes us—it is the odyssey of a woman forced to confront her own assumptions about morality, redemption, and the need to connect in a technologically-obsessed world.
 Directed by Rachel Tamarin with Katy Wood, Basia Zak, Abigail Savage, Kate Berg, Germainne LeBron and Brian Rojas with stage management by Sam Schroedel.

 THE LAST ROMANCE by Joe DiPietro